Septima/spatialsuite-s4/README.md

 ### Custom CSS moving Search box to an undesired position
-  If for some reason your profile or site contains some custom CSS which causes Septima Search box to be positioned in a bad or undesired position in the profile, a new custom s4 module has to be created:
+  If for some reason your profile or site contains some custom CSS which causes Septima Search box to be positioned in a bad or undesired position in the profile, a new custom s4 module has to be created

 1: Create new empty module eg. s4-custom: [cbinfo.config.dir]/modules/custom/s4-custom/

 2: Create a css folder and empty css file in: [cbinfo.config.dir]/modules/custom/s4-custom/css/s4.css

 3: Add the custom CSS rules to the css file:

 ```css